Intertwining SU($N$) symmetry and frustration on a honeycomb lattice: Mean-field results for

 As only one parameter is varied, this entry of fidelity metric is known as fidelity susceptibility.
-Here the ground state wave function $\psi$ is obtained by the ED method and $N_s$ is the number of sites within the supercell.
+Here the ground-state wave function $\psi$ is obtained by the ED method and $N_s$ is the number of sites within the supercell.
 The fidelity $|\braket{\psi(J_2)|\psi(J_2 + \delta J_2)}|$ measures the orthogonality between two ground states that are infinitesimally close to each other in the $J_2$ space.
 The fidelity tends to vanish when there is a symmetry-breaking or topological phase transition and thus results in a visible peak for the quantity $g$.
 The latter has been treated as a sensitive indicator of Mott transition for the SU($N$) Hubbard model~\cite{PhysRevA.84.043601}.

-As shown in Fig.~\ref{Fig:Tetramer}(b), we implement the fidelity calculations on supercells with the geometries of ${2 \times 1}$, ${2 \times 2}$ and ${2 \times 3}$.
-The number of sites ${N_s = 4}$, $8$ and $12$ respectively.
+As shown in Fig.~\ref{Fig:Tetramer}(b), we implement the fidelity calculations on supercells with the geometries of ${2 \times 1}$, ${2 \times 2}$, and ${2 \times 3}$.
+The number of sites ${N_s = 4}$, $8$, and $12$ respectively.
 For all geometries, there is a fairly consistent peak at ${J_2/J_1 \approx 0.26}$ that becomes sharper with the increasing of system size.
 It could be an evidence for the persistence of the DSL state, although the critical value $J_2/J_1$ is about half of the mean-field result.
 There seems to be another phase transition for larger $J_2/J_1$ but no consistent results for geometries considered here.
-In fact, the potential 4-site VCS state is incompatible with the lattice geometries that contain an odd width.
-The failure implies that the finite size effect is still prominent for the stronger next nearest-neighbor interactions.
+In fact, the potential four-site VCS state is incompatible with the lattice geometries that contain an odd width.
+The failure implies that the finite-size effect is still prominent for the stronger next-nearest-neighbor interactions.